 Treatments for advanced breast cancer may go on without an end date to keep the disease under control.
 You'll visit the clinic on a regular basis, and you'll get to know your health care team.

 If the treatment works, you'll stay on it as long as it's working well without side effects.
 If it doesn’t work well or has bad side effects, your doctor will try different treatments.

-Your doctor is likely to suggest chemotherapy because it travels through your entire body.
+Your doctor is likely to suggest chemotherapy because it travels through your entire body, attacking all cancer cells.